awsdocs/aws-kms-developer-guide/doc_source/tag-permissions.md

 You can also limit these permissions by using AWS global condition keys for tags\.
 In AWS KMS, these conditions can control access to tagging operations, such as [TagResource](https://docs.aws.amazon.com/kms/latest/APIReference/API_TagResource.html) and [UntagResource](https://docs.aws.amazon.com/kms/latest/APIReference/API_UntagResource.html)\.

 **Note**
 Be cautious when giving principals permission to manage tags and aliases\.
 Changing a tag or alias can allow or deny permission to the customer managed key\.
-For details, see [Using ABAC for AWS KMS](abac.md) and [Using tags to control access to KMS keys](tag-authorization.md)\.
+For details, see [ABAC for AWS KMS](abac.md) and [Using tags to control access to KMS keys](tag-authorization.md)\.

 For example policies and more information, see [Controlling Access Based on Tag Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html#access_tags_control-tag-keys) in the *IAM User Guide*\.